Skip to content

 • ask again respectfully

-What to say when your child struggles to wait
+What to say when frustration starts rising

-When your child gets annoyed by slow progress
+When they are frustrated by slow progress

 “This is taking longer than you hoped.
 Let us do the next small step instead of rushing the whole thing.”